 Welcome to AEMA

 We are a non-profit organization formed in 1990 to meet the needs of the accessibility equipment manufacturers, distributors and end users.
-In 2005 the association modified its vision and its bylaws in order to create an “all industry members association”.
+In 2005 the association modified its vision and its OFFICIAL BYLAWS Nov 2018 in order to create an "all industry members association".
 Any person, firm or corporation with an interest in the private residence elevator and accessibility equipment industry may apply for membership in the association and if approved, become a full voting member with equal input into the activities of the association.

 The following excerpt is direct from the bylaws of the association:

 Article II - Scope and Definition

 AEMA is an association of persons and entities with an interest in the "Private Residence Elevator and Accessibility Equipment" industry.